-The Fremont Lookout, Gobblers Knob, Shriner Peak, and Tolmie Lookout sites would be collocated with existing lookout structures, thus reducing the impacts to the undeveloped wilderness quality.
-The fire lookouts have been evaluated for necessity through the park's Wilderness Management Plan, and satisfy the minimum requirement as historic features, but also for their necessity for administration of the wilderness through the provision of communication infrastructure and other administrative uses.
+The Fremont Lookout, Gobblers Knob, Shriner Peak, and Tolmie Lookout sites would be collocated with existing lookout structures, thus reducing the impacts on the undeveloped wilderness quality.
+The fire lookouts predate the wilderness designation and contribute to wilderness character as historic features and through their necessity for the provision of communication infrastructure and other administrative uses.
 The additional impact of adding solar panels or buried seismometers at these sites would be consistent with those administrative uses.

-Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback $\boxtimes$ 1 Nine out of 12 stations would be within wilderness $\boxtimes$ 2 All materials and equipment would be transported with helicopters $\boxtimes$ 3 Personnel would hike to and from the sites $\boxtimes$ 4 Installation would use power tools $\boxtimes$ 5 Access sites on foot for routine tuning and maintenance work $\boxtimes$ 6 Transport replacement batteries and other large or heavy components by helicopter $\boxtimes$

-7 Access sites by aircraft when objective hazards $\boxtimes$ preclude access on foot
+Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback \boxtimes 1 Nine out of 12 stations would be within wilderness \boxtimes 2 All materials and equipment would be transported with helicopters \boxtimes 3 Personnel would hike to and from the sites \boxtimes 4 Installation would use power tools \boxtimes 5 Access sites on foot for routine tuning and maintenance work \boxtimes 6 Transport replacement batteries and other large or heavy components by helicopter \boxtimes 7 Access sites by aircraft when objective hazards preclude access on foot \boxtimes